As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 About Repel Umbrellas

 Repel is an American brand that focuses exclusively on windproof travel umbrellas.
-Their flagship product — the Repel Windproof Travel Umbrella — has become one of the most reviewed compact umbrellas on Amazon, known for its genuine wind resistance, Teflon coating, and lifetime replacement guarantee.
+Their flagship product — the Repel Windproof Travel Umbrella — has become one of the most reviewed compact umbrellas on Amazon, known for genuine wind resistance, Teflon coating, and a lifetime replacement guarantee.

 Repel’s philosophy is performance over fashion.
 Limited color options, functional design, fiberglass construction.
 If you want an umbrella that works in real weather, Repel delivers.